Honest Logo Design is it being transparent and raw?

-As strikes and protests crop up all over the western world, it’s hard not to question many of the systems we have become accustomed to.
-The world is in upheaval due to financial crises, recession, distrust of leaders, and more.
-Now is the perfect time to discuss honesty and integrity in the business that is logo design.
+Transparency in logo design sounds easy does it not?.
+We should have honest logo designs that really shows what our company is all about.
+Most importantly, as strikes and protests crop up all over the western world, it’s hard not to question many of the systems we have become accustomed to.
+I understand that the world is in upheaval due to financial crises, recession, distrust of leaders, and more.
+I guess it makes it the perfect time to discuss honesty and integrity in the business that is a more traditional design.

 This topic came to mind recently as I saw some logos by Victor Hertz, a Swedish graphic designer.
 In his latest work, he presents logos that throw off all the good PR and public image of certain power brands.
-He re-creates logos that are raw and honest, and which truthfully communicate what the brand really represents: seeing into the soul of the brand without those rose tinted glasses.
+He re-creates logos that are raw and honest, and which truthfully communicate what the brand really represents.
+Above all, seeing into the soul of the brand without those rose tinted glasses.
+Read more about this wonderful artist here Viktor Hertz

 For example, this design for Camel Cigarettes is quite stirring if a bit obvious:

-There are of course more: McDonalds becomes McDiabetes, Absolut Vodka becomes Absolut Vomit and so on.
+I can mention some more of course.
+Firstly, McDonalds becomes McDiabetes, Secondly, Absolut Vodka becomes Absolut Vomit and so on.
 The intention is clear – truth is hard to hear and quite often rather hard to sell.
 Is this why truth is generally avoided or stretched in advertising?
 Well, yes.
+Nobody wants to hear the truth and transparency in logo design is not popular.

-Hertz’ designs have reminded me of my love for Adbusters and the like.
-Thinking along these lines has also made me wonder if company logos were based on honest reflections of the company, would businesses finally take an honest look at their practices.
+In other words, Hertz’ designs have reminded me of my love for Adbusters and the like.
+Thinking along these lines has also made me wonder if company logos were based on honest reflections of the company.
+In conclusion, would businesses finally take an honest look at their practices?.
+I don’t think so unfortunately.
 This notion of re-creating logos based on truth and sincerity is quite intriguing.

 Untruthful advertising and dishonest PR are fuelled by logos.
 It starts with the branding and therefore it starts with the logo designer.
 But how do you create logos that are honest or as-honest-as-possible without sacrificing your business or client base?